rgnjswdxb/STAT3060-website/README.md

   For more details, please refer to https://doi.org/10.1007/11871637_49

 ### Conclusion
 Basically, we proposed three suggestions to the current functions of "你呼我应", two for improving residents' convenience, monthly summary of cases closed and quick access to the average time required for each type of case; one for increasing the work efficiency of community workers, automatic classification and assignment of cases.
-All three still has a lot to improve, but We hope that currently these three functions can really help a bit.
+All three still has a lot to improve, but we hope that currently these three functions can really help a bit.

 ### Works Cited
 1. Frank, Eibe, and Remco R. Bouckaert.
 "Naive bayes for text classification with unbalanced classes."
 European Conference on Principles of Data Mining and Knowledge Discovery.
 Springer, Berlin, Heidelberg, 2006.